 The good news is FPIES usually resolves with time.
 Your child will need to be closely followed by a physician to discuss what foods are safe and when it may be time to determine if FPIES has resolved.
 With proper medical attention and a personalized dietary plan to ensure proper nutrition, children with FPIES can grow and thrive.

-The immune mystery of Food Protein Induced Enterocolitis Syndrome (FPIES)
+Novel immune activation pathways identified in Food Protein Induced Enterocolitis Syndrome (FPIES)

 For more informtion on FPIES please contact The International FPIES Association (I-FPIES).